hyperledger/fabric-ca/docs/source/operations_guide.rst

 At this point, you will have two MSP directories.
 One MSP contains your enrollment certificate and the other has your TLS certificate.
 However, there needs be one additional folder added in the enrollment MSP directory, and this is the ``admincerts`` folder.
-This folder will contain certificates for the administrator of org2.
+This folder will contain certificates for the administrator of Org2.
-You will enroll the org2 admin's identity by issuing the commands below.
+The steps below will enroll the admin.
+The commands below assumes that this is being executed on Peer1’s host machine.

 .. code:: bash

     export FABRIC_CA_CLIENT_HOME=/tmp/hyperledger/org2/admin
-    export FABRIC_CA_CLIENT_TLS_CERTFILES=/tmp/hyperledger/org1/peer1/tls/org1-ca-cert.pem
+    export FABRIC_CA_CLIENT_TLS_CERTFILES=/tmp/hyperledger/org2/peer1/assets/ca/org2-ca-cert.pem
     export FABRIC_CA_CLIENT_MSPDIR=msp
     fabric-ca-client enroll -d -u https://admin-org2:org2AdminPW@0.0.0.0:7055